GLOBAL MARKETS-Stocks and bond yields sink as growth fears set in

 LONDON, July 6 Fear of instability in the European Union and of decades of global stagnation sent stock markets sharply lower on Wednesday as Britain's pound sank below $1.30 for the first time in more than three decades.

-Japanese and Korean markets led Asia lower, falling by 1.8 percent.
-Indexes in Frankfurt, London and Paris all sank by around 2 percent and the European banking index - a major focus of concern this year - by as much as 2.7 percent.
+In Asia, Japanese and Korean stocks fell by almost 2 percent.
+Europe's major markets lost around 1 percent and the European banking index - a major focus of concern this year - fell by 1.9 percent.

-Wall Street was set to open at least half a percent lower.

 Sovereign bond yields were lower across the board.
-Government debt in Germany now returns less than nothing for the next 15 years, essentially suggesting that there will be no inflation or economic growth in that period.
+Government debt in Germany returns less than nothing for the next 15 years.

 "We've seen strong selling interest across the board this week," said Michael Hewson, Chief Market Analyst at CMC Markets in London.